-This is a list of everything I’ve loved doing in Chicago this summer.
+This is a list of everything -okay well some things to do in Chicago this summer.
 There is so much more to do, but it’s a good taste of Chicago’s summer from outdoor sports to beach days, to patios and Chicago’s rooftops.

 1. Yoga (or any sport) in the park